Molecular interactions that can be measured with MST

 Overview

-The MST signal is composed of two major factors: The TRIC effect and the thermophoresis.
-TRIC stands for Temperature-Related Intensity-Change and describes how the fluorescence intensity of a fluorophore depends on the local temperature of the solution.
+The MST signal is generated by the TRIC effect.
+TRIC stands for Temperature-Related Intensity-Change and describes how the fluorescence intensity of a fluorophore changes with the local temperature of the solution.
 For the vast majority of fluorophores, the fluorescence intensity decreases with increasing temperature.
-Most importantly, however, the extent of the temperature dependence is strongly related to the chemical environment of the fluorophore.
-This environment is sensitively affected by the binding of a ligand molecule to the fluorescently labeled target molecule.

 Technology